simpleanalytics/docs/_docs/10_general/03_how-to-use-url-params.md

 menu: How to use URL params
 category: general
 permalink: /how-to-use-url-parameters
+excerpt: "You can add URL parameters to see where your customers are coming from."
 ---

 There are a few ways we determine where a visitor comes from.
 We automatically detect the previous page (referrer) from the visitor's browser, but you can also add a URL parameter to override this and set a custom referrer.